dmlc/gluon-nlp/scripts/classification/document_classification_fasttext.rst

 - Joulin, Armand, et al. "`Bag of tricks for efficient text classification <https://arxiv.org/pdf/1607.01759.pdf>`__"

 We have added dropout to the final layer, and the optimizer is changed from 'sgd' to 'adam' These are made for demo purposes and we can get very good numbers with original settings too, but a complete async sgd with batch size = 1, might be very slow for training using a GPU.

+The datasets used in this script can be obtained with `this script <https://github.com/facebookresearch/fastText/blob/master/classification-results.sh>`__ from fasttext.

 .. code-block:: console